How to play Yahoo Fantasy Baseball

 Take control of your very own team of Major League Baseball players!
 From opening day to the end of the regular season you'll manage your team's roster and lineup, where your active players earn fantasy "points" based on their real-life performance.
 Compete with other people in your league for the best accumulated "points" to be crowned champion.
 Use this guide to understand the basics and jump in to play ball!

 Decide if you want to be a Manager or a Commissioner

 There are 2 active roles that you get to choose from before you start playing.

 - Manager - Everyone who plays Fantasy Baseball is a manager.
-Managers own a team of fantasy players and compete against other managers.
+Managers draft fantasy players to roster a team.
 They follow rules defined by Yahoo or a commissioner.

-- Commissioner - The commissioner (aka commish) is also a manager, because they'll play right alongside other managers, but they also own a Private League.
+- Commissioner - The commissioner (aka commish) is also a manager, because they'll play right alongside other managers, but they also determine how a Private League is ran.
 This means they're in control of every setting and rule the league uses.
 In a way, they also manage the managers, since they can lock out or remove a manager for any reason.
-You can become a commish by creating your own Private League.
+You can become a commish by creating a Private League.

 The scoring format defines how real-life player performance and stats translates into in fantasy "points."
 Fantasy Baseball has 3 vastly different scoring formats that you can play with.

 - Head-to-Head - Face off against a new manager each week for the best weekly stats.
 The manager who has the most weekly wins takes the crown.
 You'll have 3 different flavors to pick from on how stats are used.

 - Points Only - Specific stats translate to a static point system.
 Go up against your entire league all season long for the most accumulated points.